9 Important Sex Ed Facts Women In Their 20’s Should Know

 3. Is it Discharge, Urine, or Ejaculate Fluid?

 All three are chemically different and may be confused.
 Discharge is typically a clear fluid of various textures that is produced as a result of self-cleaning.
 It is also produced when a woman is sexually aroused and acts as a natural lubricant.
 Urine comes out of your urethra, just above the vaginal canal, and ejaculate fluid is the result of sexual arousal, which is strongly believed to also comes out of the urethra.
-Female ejaculate is often believed to be urine, but many health experts have said it is not.
-It’s a clearer liquid produced from the Skene’s glands, not the bladder
+Female ejaculate is often thought to be urine, but many health experts have said it is not.
+It’s a more transparent liquid produced from the Skene’s glands, not the bladder

 4. You can use Protection with Allergies

-Though popular, the male condom is not the only form of protection available.
-Female condoms, while less popular, is another form of protection and has an effectiveness rate of 95%.
-Proper and steady usage of condoms can protect you from sexually transmitted diseases, and prevent pregnancy.
-But most recommended condoms are made of latex which can cause allergic reactions you may not be aware of.
+But most recommended condoms are made of latex, which can cause allergic reactions you may not be aware of.
 If you also adhere to a strict no-animal product usage, be aware that many manufacturers make condoms with an ingredient called casein, which comes from milk.
 Vegan condoms are available.

 5. You NEED to go to the OBGYN

-Every woman should go see a gynecologist if she hasn’t already.
-It’s important to go see a reproductive health doctor beginning in your teens, and doing so is the most vital sex ed young women can find most valuable.
-It’s a common belief that you don’t need to see one until you’ve been sexual active, but that is not true.
-You may have reproductive concerns unrelated to sexual activity.
-Seeing a gynecologist as early as possible can prevent any health issues that can be detected.
-A gynecologist can also prescribe birth control and explain the different options so you can choose which is best for you.
+Every woman should consult a gynecologist if she hasn’t already done so.
+It’s essential to see a reproductive health doctor beginning in your teens, and doing so is the most valuable sex ed young women can find.
+It’s a common belief that you don’t need to see one until you’ve been sexually active, but that is not true.

 6. STI vs STD

-Sexual ailments are one of the biggest topics sex ed approaches.
-Sexually transmitted infections (STI) and sexually transmitted diseases (STD) are not always the same, though can be used interchangeably.
-An STI is the contraction of any infection received through sexual contact.
-Damage received after an infection occured is referred to as an STD.
-STD’s typically can be prevented if early detection of an STI is done.
-Another difference is that STI’s typically have no symptoms, while STD’s usually do.
+Damage received after an infection occurred is referred to as an STD.
+STDs typically can be prevented if early detection of an STI is done.
+Another difference is that STIs normally have no symptoms, while STDs usually do.
 Lack of screening and untreated sexually transmitted infections can lead to disease.

-7. Urethra vs Vaginal canal
+7. Urethra vs Vaginal Canal

 8. All Labia are unique

-Just like our bodies come in all sizes, so do labia.
-There are two labia—the labia majora (outer) and labia minora (inner).
-There is no specific size or certain way a labia should look, unless it proves to be a health concern.
-Labiaplasty is a cosmetic gynecological procedure, which aims to reduce the size and appearance of the labia and other surrounding areas.
-Some women seek this surgery for aesthetic reasons, or as a corrective solution due to discomfort.
-As always, you should see a health professional if you have any concerns about discomfort caused by the labia.
+Labiaplasty is a cosmetic gynecological procedure that aims to reduce the size and appearance of the labia and other surrounding areas.
+Some women seek this surgery for aesthetic reasons or as a corrective solution due to discomfort.
+As always, consult a health professional if you have any concerns about discomfort caused by the labia.

 9. The myth of virginity

 Does it exist?
 Well, you don’t have to believe in it.
-In this patriarchal world and the historic controlling of women’s sexuality, many people believe it does not exist and was simply created to police the bodies of women to suit the male ego.
-If you believe in it, you do—if you don’t, then don’t.
-It’s a choice, just like sexual activity.
-While peer pressure continues to loom around ‘virginity,’ it doesn’t have to define you or your worthiness.
+In this patriarchal world and the historic controlling of women’s sexuality, many people believe it does not exist and was created to police the bodies of women to suit the male ego.